 Curtin University is a VCU International Partnership University, which allows students to study in Perth, Australia for a semester or a year.
 Located in the capital of the state of Western Australia, Perth's sunny, warm climate and relaxed, friendly atmosphere make it an ideal location to study abroad.
 Perth consistently ranks amongst the world's most liveable cities and boasts more sunshine hours than any other Australian capital!
+Beyond Perth, there are world-renowned wineries, restaurants, and the real Aussie outback to explore.
 Curtin's green and beautifully landscaped subtropical campus is filled with a diverse student body including a large international student population.

 Currently, students can choose from the following courses: humanities, science and engineering, health sciences and Curtin Business School.
 Students pay tuition to VCU, and pay their room and board directly to Curtin.

-Interested students are strongly encouraged to meet with Sarah Carrier prior to applying to this program.
+Interested students are required to meet with Sarah Carrier prior to applying to this program.
 When contacting her for an advising appointment, please email her at firstname.lastname@example.org and list the days and times you are available to meet over a two week period.

 Students must have a 2.75 GPA to apply and are selected on the basis of their academic record and emotional maturity.
 Applications should be submitted to the Education Abroad office by April 1 for the fall semester or for a full year and Oct.
 1 for the spring semester.
 Applicants should complete the VCU Education Abroad online application for study abroad and Curtin's host institution application as well.
 Students will need to obtain a recommendation/nomination from their department.